South Africa Rugby World Cup fixtures: Full schedule and route to the final

 Sunday 17 September: South Africa 76-0 Romania, Pool B (Stade de Bordeaux)

-Saturday 23 September: South Africa vs Ireland, Pool B (Paris, 8pm)
+Saturday 23 September: South Africa 8-13 Ireland, Pool B (Stade de France, Paris)

-Sunday 1 October: South Africa vs Tonga, Pool B (Marseille, 8pm)
+Sunday 1 October: South Africa 49-18 Tonga, Pool B (Stade Velodrome, Marseille)

 QUARTER-FINALS